 - ¾ cup distilled water

-To make a douche, mix ingredients together, and use as you would normally use a douche.
+To make a homemade douche, mix ingredients together, and use as you would normally use a douche.

-Feminine care doesn’t need to be daunting, and you can do it yourself without chemicals!
+Feminine care doesn’t need to be daunting, and you can make a DIY feminine wash, or homemade douche, at home!